kiranvaidhya/personal-website/content/post/night-sky-summer-2020/index.md

 ---
-title: Experiments with Astrophotography
+title: Exploring Astrophotography: Capturing the Night Sky with a Smartphone
-subtitle: Modern smartphones provide a rapidly improving experience for astrophotography enthusiasts.
-In this post, I explore some objects that were visible in the northern hemisphere during summer 2020.
+subtitle: With rapid advancements in smartphone technology, astrophotography is becoming more accessible.
+In this post, I share my experience photographing celestial objects visible in the northern hemisphere during the summer of 2020.

 # Summary for listings and search engines
-summary: The summer of 2020 was a depressing time because of the COVID-19 pandemic.
-But the astrophotography mode in Android phones started to become very powerful at capturing deep sky objects, and the night sky decided to put on a show for a lifetime.
+summary: The summer of 2020 brought its share of challenges due to the COVID-19 pandemic.
+However, advancements in Android’s astrophotography mode enabled smartphones to capture stunning images of deep sky objects, and the night sky offered an unforgettable show.

 # Link this post with a project
 projects: []